LOTUS: Continual Imitation Learning for Robot Manipulation Through Unsupervised Skill Discovery: Experiments

 \subsection{Experimental Setup}

 \myparagraph{Simulation Experiments.} We conduct evaluations in simulation using the task suites from the lifelong robot learning benchmark, LIBERO~\cite{liu2023libero}.
 We select three suites, namely \liberoobject{} (10 tasks), \liberogoal{} (10 tasks), and \liberofifty{} (50 kitchen tasks from LIBERO-100).
-The benchmarks evaluate the robot's ability to understand different object concepts, execute different motions, and achieve both, respectively.\loosepar{}
+The benchmarks evaluate the robot's ability to understand different object concepts, execute different motions, and achieve both, respectively.\loosepar{} Experiments over the three task suites emulate various complexities of lifelong learning, which comprehensively evaluate the performance of \ourmethod{} and other baselines.
+For the base task stage, we choose $m_{1}=6$ tasks for \liberoobject{} and \liberogoal{} and $m_{1}=25$ for \liberofifty{}.
+In all the task suites, each base task has $N=50$ demonstrations. \liberoobject{} and \liberogoal{} have $C=4$ lifelong learning steps and $1$ task per steps, whereas \liberofifty{} has $C=5$ steps and $5$ tasks per step considering the computation burden.
+Following the convention of ER~\cite{chaudhry2019tiny} algorithm design in LIBERO, each task introduced in the lifelong learning stage has $N=10$ demonstrations.~\ourmethod{} stores $5$ demonstrations for each task in subsequent lifelong learning steps.

 \myparagraph{Real Robot Tasks.} We evaluate~\ourmethod{} on a real robot manipulation task suite, \mutex{}~\cite{shah2023mutex} (50 tasks).
 They include a variety of tasks, such as ``open the air fryer and put the bowl with hot dogs in it.''
+We choose $m_{1}=25$ for the base task stage, and $C=5$ steps containing $5$ tasks per step in the lifelong task stage.
+In real-world experiments, each base task includes $N=30$ demonstrations, while tasks introduced during lifelong learning have $N=10$.~\ourmethod{} retains $5$ demonstrations per task in subsequent lifelong learning steps.
 Additional details are provided on our project website. \loosepar{}